jianheACM/CATChem/docs/developer-guide/core/index.md

 # Core Systems

-This section covers CATChem's core infrastructure components.
+This section covers everything you need to know about CATChem's core infrastructure components in order to develop, modify, and extend CATChem.

 ## Overview